PearCoding/Ignis/docs/src/scene/lights.rst

  * - direction
    - |vector|
    - (0,0,1)
-   - Direction of the directional light.
+   - Direction of the light towards the scene.

  * - theta, phi
    - |number|